Witivio/vas-documentation/src/en/chatbot/metabot_en.md

-Depending on the chosen perimeter, the answer is logged in the inbox of the chatbot friend in the "Unanswered questions" tab.
+Depending on the chosen scope, the answer is logged in the inbox of the chatbot friend in the "Unanswered questions" tab.
 Moreover, if the escalation of the chatbot friend is enabled, it will be triggered.